renerabbitt/ppx18-manual/changelog/unreleased-notes.md

 -Improved the RabsBoxLabel macro for false positives as well as allowing more flexibility in Elevation camera labels.
--Patched Applicable codes label on all Layout files which was not using RabsBoxLabel as it should have been -Added a section explaining the 2 additional template pages in the manual
+-Patched Applicable codes label on all Layout files which was not using RabsBoxLabel as it should have been -Added a section explaining the 2 additional template pages in the manual -Removed invisible text boxes from all Layout files -Patched all spec writing labels to use rabsboxlabel
 ## Removed or Replaced
 Removed the Applicable Codes text box from the Spec files working plan view and moved it to the CAD block listed in patches and improvements